By Hawaii.com

 Whether you’re a seasoned local or first-time visitor, the Makapuʻu Lighthouse Trail offers one of the best easy hikes with views in all of Hawaiʻi.
 From its historical significance and coastal vistas to thrilling whale-watching opportunities, it’s a trail that rewards at every turn.

 Pro traveler tip: Pair this hike with a sunrise start or a post-hike picnic at Makapuʻu Beach for an unforgettable East Oʻahu experience.
-A full-moon hike at night is also epic!

 Join our newsletter for travel inspiration, insider tips and the latest island stories.